Jorest/MoleculeSim-VRChat/README.md

 # MoleculeSim-VRChat

-This is a VR application that simulates the behavior of atoms given a XYZ data set on *VRChat* !
+This VR application simulates the behavior of atoms given an XYZ data set on *VRChat*!
-(Requires some basic knowladge of Udon)
+(Requires some basic knowledge of Udon)

 (Some non-standard practices are used given the limitations of U#)